-Activity guidelines will be reviewed and revised annually.
-Recommendations for inclusions or revisions are to h pe submitted to the KPSAA Executive Secretary prior to the annual spring gener al meeting of the Kenai Peninsula School Activities Ass ociation (KPSAA).
+Activity guidelines will be pe reviewed and re evised annually.
+Recommendations f or inclusions of or revisions are to be submitted to the KPSAA Executive Secreta ary prior to the ann iual spring genera al meeting of the Ker nai Peninsula S chool Activities As sociation (KPS 4A).